Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 ---
 layout: post
-title: Kotlin Multiplatform Mobile with Compose Multiplatform
+title: Kotlin Multiplatform Mobile in 2023
 date: 2022-11-13
 categories:
 public: false
 ---

 Write once, deploy everywhere.

-This promise has been made time and time again but has yet to be fulfilled.
+This promise has been made time and time again for many years but there is still so much potential left before the final answer.

 Microsoft introduced its Universal Windows Platform in 2015 which supported many Windows platforms and was used by the author with great enthusiasm until Windows 10 Mobile became a thing of the past.
 Xamarin has been published even earlier and will soon be superseded by the [.NET Multi-Platform App UI](https://learn.microsoft.com/de-de/dotnet/maui) (MAUI).
 Microsoft may have lost their platform, but they are far from leaving the field.